-There may be restrictions on the type of home though, such as excluding certain types of construction or flats in retirement complexes, because they can’t be sold on the open market.
+There may be restrictions on the type of home, though.
+For instance exclusions on certain types of construction or flats in retirement complexes, because they can’t be sold on the open market.

 However, if you decide to downsize, perhaps in an attempt to repay the equity release product, you might find things are far from straightforward.

 You may find there’s simply not enough equity left in your house to even allow you to buy a smaller, cheaper home.